turgu1/esp32-oberon-compiler/README.md

 ### ESP32 Oberon Compiler

-There is a simple Makefile that will automate the creation of the Oberon executable.
+For now, there is a simple Makefile that will automate the creation of the Oberon executable.
 To build, simply use the command `make` to compile it.
 The result will be the executable file named `Oberon`.

 Guy